ajayyy/StaticBlog/src/markdown-pages/highlight-sponsorblock.md

 ## Uses (In order of priority)

-- Skipping to the point of the video
+1. Skipping to the point/most important part of the video
-- Skipping to the part of the video referred to by the title
+1. Skipping to the part of the video referred to by the title
-- Skipping to the part of the video referred to by the thumbnail
+1. Skipping to the part of the video referred to by the thumbnail
-- Skipping to the most important part of the video
-- Skipping past the boring parts
-- Skipping to the part of the video referenced from a preview/teaser at the start of the video
+1. Skipping to the part of the video referenced from a preview/teaser at the start of the video

 # Mini fading notice